Noeul-J/Noeul-J/README.md

-🌱 I'm a developer with 6 years of RPA and 1 years of Web development experience.
+🌱 I'm a developer with 6 years of RPA and 1 years of software development experience.
-💻 Interested in Security, Automation, and Full-stack development.
+💻 Interested in Security, Automation, and software development.
 🌍 Preparing for overseas opportunities (Japan & UK).

 ## 🚀 Tech Stack